 At the end of this class, we had to make a group project.
 We had to use everything we learned from each chapter.
-Unfortunately, the rest of the class couldn't finish all the book so the chapter 10, 11, and 12 were not included.
-But I did.
+Unfortunately, the rest of the class couldn't finish all the book so the chapter 6, 10, 11, and 12 were not included.
+But I completed them.
 So in our project, I made use of Ajax which was only taught in chapter 12.
 Using Ajax on a local file system came with its own sets of problems.
 I didn't understand HTTP status code at the time but I read that you would need a local server running to make use of it correctly.
 Since all the computers at school are equipped with Visual Studio and IIS I did just that.
-Our project titled "The Coral Reef" received the highest praises, my teammates and I all got a shiny A.
+Our project titled "The Coral Reef" received the highest praises, my teammates and I all got shiny As.

 I liked programming.
 I didn't care if the teacher was good or bad, because I could just register for a class and learn on my own.
 So I took a Server Side programming class with C# in the following semester.
 It was the same teacher.
 It was much harder, and there was no way in hell I was going to ask her to help me with anything.
 I learned about server side technologies and practiced on my own.
 When homework was due, I would just copy and paste code and send it...
 No I wasn't cheating, she provided the code.
 I got an A.

 So I learned client side and server side programming.
 For web development, it was all I needed to get started.
 My financial situation wouldn't even allow me to continue going to school, so I had to be on my way to find real work.